josh-collinsworth/joco-sveltekit/src/routes/blog/build-static-sveltekit-markdown-blog.md

 Up until now, every route we've created has been a page.
 But SvelteKit offers _another_ type of route, too: [endpoints](https://kit.svelte.dev/docs#routing-endpoints).

-Endpoints work the same way as pages, as far as routing.
-The main difference is: where pages return HTML, an endpoint returns _data_.

 <Callout>
 Endpoints work the same way as pages, as far as routing.
 But where pages return HTML, an endpoint returns data.
 </Callout>